 "NCE Secretariat" means the secretariat through which the federal Networks of Centres of Excellence program and three other programs are delivered.

-"NCE Steering Committee" means the committee comprised of the three granting agencies’ Presidents and the Deputy Minister, Industry Canada, which has overall responsibility for the NCE program.
+"NCE Steering Committee" means the committee comprised of the three granting agencies' Presidents and the Deputy Ministers of Innovation, Science and Economic Development Canada and Health Canada, and the President and CEO of the Canada Foundation for Innovation (as an observer), which has overall responsibility for the NCE program.

 "Network Governing Board" means the Board that is responsible for the overall management of the Network and is accountable to the NCE Steering Committee.